 Harry Allouche is a French composer, pianist and music producer.

-He then studied composition at the Conservatoire National Supérieur de Musique de Paris with Thierry Escaich, Marc-André Dalbavie, Michaël Levinas and conducting with George Pehlivanian.
+He then got accepted to the Conservatoire National Supérieur de Musique de Paris (CNSM) where he studied with contemporary composers such as Thierry Escaich, Marc-André Dalbavie and Michaël Lévinas.

 Deeply interested in all kinds of music, he signed several arrangements especially for the OFJ orchestra (Orchestre Français des Jeunes) and the Théâtre du Châtelet in Paris.
 He also wrote musicology articles notably about the composer Maurice Duruflé.